cda-tum/mnt-nanoplacer/README.md

 $ pip install virtualenv
 ```

-Then create a new virtual environment in your your project folder and acitvate it:
+Then create a new virtual environment in your your project folder and activate it:

 ```console
 $ mkdir nano_placement